aeternity/aesophia/docs/sophia_features.md

 ```

 It is only possible to implement (or extend) an interface that has been already
-defined earlier in the file (or in an included file), and therefore recursive
+defined earlier in the file (or in an included file).
+Therefore recursive
 interface implementation is not allowed in Sophia.

 ```